 Williams, Turner & Holmes, P.C. has always had an extensive and active water law practice.
-The firm’s clients include various water and irrigation districts and organizations, local governments, energy companies, farmers, ranchers and individual landowners.
-Our attorneys are experienced in all areas of water law and we regularly assist clients with a variety of water rights and water related issues, including:
+The firm’s clients include various water and irrigation districts and organizations, local governments, energy companies, farmers, ranchers, developers and individual landowners.
+Kirsten Kurath is experienced in all areas of water law and regularly assists clients with a variety of water rights and water related issues, including:

 - Appropriating and adjudicating new water rights;